fe-dagostino/lock-free/README.md

 In this specific benchmark we have only one thread allocating and deallocating memory, but when your program has many other calls to new and delete with different sizes, then running the program for hours will degrade `new` and `delete` performances when the arena_allocator keep performances constant in time.
 There is nothing magic since the arena allocator leverage the fact that it has all `memory_slot` with the same size, instead the `new` and `delete` should deal with generic requests and even with `tcache` optimization and/or `buddy` implementations the `new` operation will cost more than O(1) to search a new slot for the user.

+Now, just some details related to the implementation.
+The aim was to create a ***lock-free*** arena_allocator, so except the initial allocation to reserve memory ( mmap, alloc, malloc ...) the design was *lock-free*, and this arena_allocator was in the `lock_free` `namespace`, but unfortunately `benchmarking` the *lock-free* implementation the results was between **2x** and **3x** slower than `new` and `delete`, so having an arena_allocator with such bad performances was unuseful, and I didn't see any practical application for that.
+After different tries to optimize usage of `fences` and to reduce the number of `exchanges` I ended moving the arena allocator inside a new `namespace` named `core` and using a `mutex` to synchronize access.

+By the way with this experience I discover that `mutex` as implemented by GCC (gcc version 12.0.1) are performing better than other synchronization mechanism, and I did some concurrent test up to 32 threads.
+Same check performed on Clang (clang version 14.0.0) are still better than lock-free, but less performing than gcc, so as soon I will have time for sure I will check the code produced by both in order to understand this difference.
+This is out of the scope for the arena_allocator, but I liked to share since for many person can be an in important information.